-If you haven’t heard of TikTok — the latest trend in social media — you may have been a little too socially distant this year.
+If you haven’t heard of TikTok — one of the most popular social media channels — you may have been a little too socially distant over the past two years.

 TikTok allows users to create short-form, five- to 60-second, mobile videos using a range of filters, effects and music.
 Whether your teenage son has been practicing the latest hashtag challenge, or your college-aged daughter has been perfecting the newest dance craze, there’s no doubt about TikTok’s ability to create viral content.